ravi8470/Rails_Notes/rails_notes.md

 + An array index of -1, ie, a[-1] represents the last array element.
 + self is used to denote that same object in a function, i.e. self == self.reverse

+### General
++ HTTP is a stateless protocol.
+When a user makes a second request all the variables get set to their defults and instance variables to nil.
 ### Partials
 + name starts with a underscore
 + used as render '<location of partial file>'

 ### controller
 + Controller receives specific requests for the application.
 + this is where the info is collected.